Macarious-GK/DevSecOps_Self_Intern/helm-chart/helm.md

 # HELM
 - Act as package manager in Kubernetes
-- Let us to treate our apps in kubernetes as apps insted of just collection of resources or objects
+- Let us to treat our apps in kubernetes as apps instead of just collection of resources or objects
-- elemenate the micromangment of each k8s object
+- eliminate the micromanagement of each k8s object
 - `helm 3` has 3-way strategic merge patch: detect any changes and compare it to the last revision taken and to current working version to apply rollbacks
-- Creat Dynamic resources templetes
+- Create Dynamic resources templates
-- let you centrlize the place of updating app dynamic values like vesrion
+- let you centralized the place of updating app dynamic values like version

 ## Helm Components
 - cli --> Manage helm apps
 - charts --> collection of apps and config of the app
-- Releace --> single installation of the app using helm chart 'releace has names'
+- Release --> single installation of the app using helm chart 'release has names'
 - Revision --> Snapshot of the app
 - Metadata --> stored in secret in k8s cluster
 - Repositories --> ArtifactHUB.io